katieloesch/katieloesch/README.md

-## Hi there 👋 👩🏻‍🦰
+## Hi there &nbsp; 👋&nbsp;&nbsp;👩🏻‍🦰

 <!--
 **katieloesch/katieloesch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ... a job application tracker
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... python / typescript
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ... open source projects
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...